kelvinagyareyeboah/ChatChain/README.md

-terface with real-time messaging, user authentication via Internet Identity, and persistent message storage in a Motoko canister.
+ng, user authentication via Internet Identity, and persistent message storage in a Motoko canister.

 ---